 Note: Although it’s called cash accounting, this method includes all forms of revenue, like checks and credit card payments.

-Method 2: Accrual accounting.
+Method 2: Accrual accounting method

 With the accrual method, funds are recorded when the transaction is completed, regardless of when payment is exchanged.
 If you complete a project, but won’t be paid until next month, you would list the anticipated payment amount now.
 Expenses are also handled this way.
 The cost is recorded when the order is placed, even if payment won’t be made until further out.

-The accrual method is required for businesses whose sales exceed five million dollars a year.
+The accrual accounting method is required for businesses whose sales exceed five million dollars a year.
 Businesses that maintain an inventory of products sold to the public and generate more than $1 million in gross receipts annually must also use the accrual method.

 What to consider.